redfin/react-server/integration-tests/README.md

 # Testing `react-server`

-This directory contains integration tests that test the core features of `react-server` as a server and client framework.
-Tests for specific modules can be found in `__tests__` subdirectories as siblings of those modules.
+This directory contains integration tests that test the core features of `react-server` and `react-server-cli` as a server and client framework.
+Tests code can be found in the `react-server/integration-tests/src/__tests__` subdirectory.

 ## To run all the tests

-1. cd to the `react-server/packages/react-server` directory.
+1. cd to the `react-server/integration-tests` directory.
 1. If you haven't ever run tests before: `npm install -g gulp`.
+1. `npm install`
 1. `gulp test`

 You should see something like: